 Orchard House is situated in the peaceful village of Twyford which has three pubs within walking distance all providing good food.

 The Old Vine is a beautifully restored Grade II listed 18th-century inn in the heart of historic Winchester.

-No 5 Bridge Street boasts a spacious restaurant, chef’s open-plan kitchen-dining-room, private dining/meeting room for 16 and 6 boutique en suite guest rooms upstairs.
+Bridge Street House boasts a spacious restaurant, chef’s open-plan kitchen-dining-room, private dining/meeting room for 16 and 6 boutique en suite guest rooms upstairs.

 Comfortable, spacious detached house two miles from city centre and very close to open countryside.

 Central B&B overlooking Orams Arbour.
 This pretty Victorian house is within easy walking distance of the city centre, railway station, university, law courts and hospital.